andreseichi/pixelart-shop/README.md

   <img src="./screenshots/screenshot4.png" alt="Screenshot">
 </div>

-> E-commerce of my pixel arts
+> E-commerce of my pixel arts with payment managed by Stripe.
+So yes, it is safe.

 **If you want to support me, you can ["buy"](https://pixelart-shop.vercel.app/) some of my arts :D**